mdiannna/DontAllergy/README.md

 Overall it was nice and fun.
 A huge experience for us.
 It's not always enjoyable to get the 5th place out of 5 in the final, but still, it was the final.
-And we had something working, plus we learned a ton of new things, some of them being to adapt better and change the idea in the first two hours, be more organized and also get a sufficient number of developers in the final (one backend developer couldn't make it to the final, so we were 1 backend and 2 frontend developer).
+And we had something working, plus we learned a ton of new things, some of them being to adapt better and change the idea in the first two hours, be more organized and also get a sufficient number of developers in the final (one backend developer couldn't make it to the final, so we were 1 backend and 2 frontend developers).

-We hope you enjoyed our story and would like to test our allergies app, even with a simple chatbot (no Artificial Intelligence, no smart commands, no funny jokes).
-And if you are a student in school or university in Romania, we encourage you to partcipate at the [Fiicode competiton] (https://fiicode.asii.ro/)  next year.
+We hope you enjoyed our story and would like to test our allergies prevention app, even with a simple chatbot (no Artificial Intelligence, no smart commands, no funny jokes).
+And if you are a student in school or university in Romania, we encourage you to partcipate at the [Fiicode competiton](https://fiicode.asii.ro/)  next year.

 # Authors